apache/dubbo-website/content/en/overview/reference/protocols/triple-spec.md

 - ASCII-Value → 1*( %x20-%x7E ) ; space & printable ASCII
 - Bare-Message → data that encoded by json or custom and Content-Encoding

-Triple 协议请求的仅支持 POST 请求，请求 path 为 interfaceName/methodName，为了实现调用超时机制，需要添加 tri-service-timeout (单位 ms)，
+The Triple protocol request only supports POST requests, with the request path being interfaceName/methodName.
+To implement a call timeout mechanism, tri-service-timeout (in ms) needs to be added,

-Dubbo 框架支持基于 **分组（group）** 和 **版本（version）** 的服务隔离机制，因此 Triple 协议中引入了 tri-service-group、tri-service-version 支持。
+The Dubbo framework supports service isolation mechanisms based on **group** and **version**, thus the Triple protocol introduces tri-service-group and tri-service-version support.

-**Request-Headers** 以标准的 HTTP header 的形式发送，如果收到的 headers 数量过多，server 可返回相应错误信息。
+**Request-Headers** are sent in the form of standard HTTP headers.
+If too many headers are received, the server can return the corresponding error message.

-**TRI-Protocol-Version** 头用来区分具有相同 Content-Type 的 triple 协议请求和其他协议请求，因为 application/json 格式的 Content-Type 非常普遍。所有的 Dubbo 原生客户端实现都应该在请求中携带 TRI-Protocol-Version，Dubbo 服务端或代理可以选择拒绝没有 TRI-Protocol-Version 的请求并返回 Http-Status 400 错误。
+**TRI-Protocol-Version** header is used to distinguish between Triple protocol requests with the same Content-Type and other protocol requests because the application/json format Content-Type is very common.
+All Dubbo native client implementations should carry TRI-Protocol-Version in the request, and the Dubbo server or proxy can choose to reject requests without TRI-Protocol-Version and return Http-Status 400 error.

-如果 Server 不支持 **Message-Codec** 指定的编码格式，则必须返回标准 HTTP 415 编码表明 Unsupported Media Type 异常。
+If the Server does not support the specified encoding format of **Message-Codec**, it must return standard HTTP 415 encoding to indicate Unsupported Media Type exception.

-**Bare-Message** 即请求 payload 的编码格式取决于 Message-Codec 设置：
+**Bare-Message** is the encoding format of the request payload that depends on the Message-Codec setting:
-* Message-Codec: json 的场景下，payload 采用有序的数组编码形式，即将 rpc 方法的参数按顺序组装进 Array 后进行 json 序列化，方法参数的位置与数组下标保持一致，当 Triple server 接收到请求体时，根据每个参数的类型进行反序列化成对应的参数数组。对于使用 Protocol Buffer 的情形，payload 则是只有一个 json 对象的数组。
+* When Message-Codec: json, the payload adopts an ordered array encoding format, i.e., the rpc method parameters are assembled into an Array in order for json serialization; the position of method parameters corresponds to the array index.
+When the Triple server receives the request body, it deserializes according to the type of each parameter into the corresponding parameter array.
+For situations using Protocol Buffer, the payload is an array of a single json object.
-* Message-Codec: proto 的场景下，Protobuf 生成的 Request 类包含了编码格式，因此将直接使用 Request 对象中的内置编码方式。
+* When Message-Codec: proto, the Protobuf generated Request class contains the encoding format, so it directly uses the built-in encoding method in the Request object.
-* Message-Codec 支持更多自定义扩展值，请确保框架实现遵循相应的编码与解码约定。
+* Message-Codec supports more customized extension values; ensure the framework implementation follows the corresponding encoding and decoding conventions.

-如果 Content-Encoding 指定了相应值，则 payload 是被压缩过的，应该首先进行解压缩后再解析编码数据，Bare-Message 将作为 HTTP Body 在链路上传输。
+If Content-Encoding specifies the corresponding value, the payload is compressed and should be decompressed before parsing the encoded data.
+Bare-Message will be transmitted as the HTTP Body in the link.

-##### Request 报文示例
+##### Request Message Example

-- 请求行
+- Request line
    - POST /org.apache.dubbo.demo.GreetService/greeting HTTP/1.1
-- 请求头
+- Request headers
    - Host: 127.0.0.1:30551
    - Content-Type: application/json
    - Accept: application/json